Generative Modeling via Kernelized Stochastic Interpolants: Introduction

 Generative diffusion models based on dynamical transport of measure---including score-based models~\citep{song2020score}, flow matching~\citep{lipman2022flow}, rectified flows~\citep{liu2022flow}, and stochastic interpolants~\citep{albergo2022building,albergo2023stochastic}---require learning a time-dependent drift or score function, typically by training a neural network on a regression objective.
 This training step is computationally expensive.

-Here we show that this training step can be avoided via a \emph{kernel method}.
+Here we show that this neural network training can be replaced by a \emph{kernel method}.
 Given a feature map $\phi:\R^d\to\R^P$, the drift of the generative process can be approximated as $\hat b_t(x) = \nabla\phi(x)^\top\eta_t$, where $\eta_t\in\R^P$ solves a $P\times P$ linear system computable from data.
 The score estimate follows from the exact drift-score relation.
 This reduces the learning problem from neural network training to solving linear systems---one per time step, precomputed before generation.

 Since the feature map is finite-dimensional, the drift and score estimates are approximate.
 The diffusion coefficient $D_t$ in the generative SDE, which would be irrelevant with exact estimates, now affects sample quality.
 We use the optimal schedule $D_t^*$~\citep{ma_sit_2024,chen2024probabilistic}, obtained by minimizing a path KL bound via Girsanov's theorem.
 The resulting $D_t^*$ is large near $t=0$ (strong diffusion when the distribution is nearly Gaussian) and vanishes near $t=1$ (pure transport near the data).
 We develop an integrator that handles both limits seamlessly.